 - Magnitude of Content Updates: The significance of edits and changes is also a freshness factor.
 Adding or removing entire sections is a more significant update than switching around the order of a few words.

 - Historical Updates Page Updates: How often has the page been updated over time?
 Daily, weekly, every 5-years?
-Frequency of page updates also play a role in freshness.
+The frequency of page updates also plays a role in freshness.

 - Keyword Prominence: Having a keyword appear in the first 100-words of a page’s content appears to be a significant relevancy signal.

 - Keyword in H2, H3 Tags: Having your keyword appear as a subheading in H2 or H3 format may be another weak relevancy signal.
 Moz’s panel agrees:

 - Keyword Word Order: An exact match of a searcher’s keyword in a page’s content will generally rank better than the same keyword phrase in a different order.
 For example: consider a search for: “cat shaving techniques”.
 A page optimized for the phrase “cat shaving techniques” will rank better than a page optimized for “techniques for shaving a cat”.
 This is a good illustration of why keyword research is really, really important.

 - Outbound Link Quality: Many SEOs think that linking out to authority sites helps send trust signals to Google.

 - Outbound Link Theme: According to Moz, search engines may use the content of the pages you link to as a relevancy signal.
 For example, if you have a page about cars that links to movie-related pages, this may tell Google that your page is about the movie Cars, not the automobile.

 - Grammar and Spelling: Proper grammar and spelling is a quality signal, although Cutts gave mixed messages in 2011 on whether or not this was important.

 - Syndicated Content: Is the content on the page original?
 If it’s scraped or copied from an indexed page it won’t rank as well as the original or end up in their Supplemental Index.